mimat1304/Cosmic-Classifier/README.md

 ## 📈 Results

-The best performing model achieved high accuracy in classifying the cosmic objects.
+The best performing model in this project was the Support Vector Classifier (SVC), which achieved an accuracy of 92% on the test dataset.
+This demonstrates the effectiveness of SVC in classifying cosmic data based on the provided features.

 ## ✨ Future Work